UmarFKhawaja/Recipe/main-courses/chicken-cacciatore.md

 ### Step 3

-* Lower the heat to medium, return the prosciutto to the pan, then stir in the tomatoes (breaking them up with your spoon), tomato purée and mushrooms.
+* Lower the heat to medium, return the turkey bacon to the pan, then stir in the tomatoes breaking them up with your spoon, tomato purée and mushrooms.

 * Spoon 4 tbsp of water into the empty tomato can, swirl it around, then pour it into the pan.